helidon-io/helidon/docs/se/webclient.md

       .requestEntity(String.class);
   ```
 - If `HTTP/2` is used, an upgrade attempt will be performed.
 If it fails, the client falls-back to `HTTP/1.1`.
 - The parameter `prior-knowledge` can be defined using `HTTP/2` protocol configuration.
-Please refer to [Setting Protocol configuration](#setting-protocol-configuration) on how to customize `HTTP/2`.
+Please refer to [Setting Protocol configuration][setting-protocol-configuration] on how to customize `HTTP/2`.
 In such a case, `prior-knowledge` will be used and fail if it is unable to switch to `HTTP/2`.

 ### Adding Media Support